Punjabi Wedding Rituals

 11. Sehrabandi and Varna

-In this ceremony, the groom dresses up in his wedding attire which includes sherwani and churidar.
-A small puja takes place in his honor during which sehra is purified by the pandit.
+In this ceremony, the groom dresses up in his wedding attire, which includes a sherwani and churidar.
+A small puja takes place in his honor, during which the sehra is purified by the pandit.
 Then, it is tied around the groom’s head by an elderly member of the family.

 12. Ghodi Chadna

 In the ceremony, the groom sets off for the wedding venue by riding a horse.
-The horse is decorated well and a tika is applied on its head and is fed chana dal by the ladies of the groom’s family.
+The horse is decorated well, and a tika is applied on its head, and it is fed chana dal by the ladies of the groom’s family.
 The Surma is applied to the groom’s eyes by his sister-in-law to protect him from evil eyes.
-He then mounts on a horse continuing the ceremony accompanied by the family members and wedding band.
+He then mounts a horse, continuing the ceremony, accompanied by the family members and wedding band.

 13. Varmala

-After exchanging garlands, the couple proceeds to the mandap where the groom is offered a bowl of water to drink.
+After exchanging garlands, the couple proceeds to the mandap, where the groom is offered a bowl of water to drink.
 He is also offered special sweets made up of milk, honey, curd, ghee, and other sacred essences.
-This dish is popularly known as Madhuperk.
+This dish is popularly known as Madhupark.

 15. Kanyadaan

 This is one of the old Vedic wedding rituals, where the bride is given away to the groom by her parents.
-Through the Vedic mantra chanted by a pandit, the bride’s father requests the groom to take good care of his daughter and the groom accepts the bride’s hand promising him that he will give her all love and care.
-The rituals are performed in the presence of a fire deity who is the prime witness of a wedding
+Through the Vedic mantra chanted by a pandit, the bride’s father requests the groom to take good care of his daughter, and the groom accepts the bride’s hand, promising him that he will give her all love and care.
+The rituals are performed in the presence of a fire deity, ty, who is the prime witness of a wedding

 16. Phere

-In the next phase of the Punjabi wedding rituals, the couple stands up and the knot of their dupattas is tied together and they complete this ceremony by encircling the sacred fire four times.
-For the first three phera bride precedes the groom and in the final phera, she follows the groom.
+In the next phase of the Punjabi wedding rituals, the couple stands up, and the knot of their dupattas is tied together.
+They complete this ceremony by encircling the sacred fire four times.
+For the first three phera bride precedes the groom in the final phera, she follows the groom.

 17. Sindoor Daan